 Perhaps an unknown book to many, it contains a little known and unguarded discussion of Tom Simpson's most admired golf holes.
 For that reason alone, it is worth the petty sum to acquire.

 Read if . . .

-You want to read a rare tale of a conversation between the author and Mr Tom Simpson of 'Britain's Links of Distinction'.
+You want to read of a rare conversation between the author and Mr Tom Simpson about 'Britain's Links of Distinction'.